splynx/docs/files/en/configuration/main_configuration/portal/portal.md

 ### Finance

-This is the configuration of financial items to be displayed in Customer portal such as: Invoices, Payments, Proforma Invoices and Transactions, and Payment methods available for Customer, for example, Refill cards.
-As well as the available payment methods for the customer and which transaction fields the customer can display.
+This is the configuration of financial items to be displayed in Customer portal such as: Invoices, Payments, Proforma Invoices, Transactions and Statements.
+Payment methods, except other available, include Refill cards.
+The list of Transactions fields includes Debit/Credit, Movement and Invoice number

 ![Finance](finance2.png)